donsheehy/datastructures/prose/14_bsts.md

 The postorder traversal visits all the descendants before visiting the root.
 The new traversal we introduce here is called **inorder traversal** and it visits all the nodes in the left child prior to visiting the root and then visits all the nodes in the right child after visiting the root.
 This order results in a traversal of the nodes *in sorted order according to the ordering of the keys*.

+As a result, different BSTs with the same nodes, will have the same inorder traversal.

 ## A Minimal implementation